Start Here — What best describes your situation?

 Home Buyers — After Closing Escrow

 You bought a house that smells like cat pee and didn’t know it, or the smell came back after move-in.
 You’ve started unpacking and there’s a urine odor you can’t track down.
+This is what we see in most homes that get sold with disclosed pet damage.
 If you can’t find the source of the cat urine smell, don’t panic.
 If you’re in California, get your closing documents out.
 Look at the Sellers’ Questionnaire — check for any mention of pets, urine, feces, or repairs done for pet damage.
 Then contact your realtor and let them know there’s a problem.
 Then call us.

 Home Sellers — Before Listing